aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/nutanix.md

 the control plane nodes for kube-apiserver loadbalancing.
 Suggestions on how to ensure this IP does not cause issues during cluster creation process are [here]({{< relref "../nutanix/nutanix-prereq/#prepare-a-nutanix-environment" >}}).

-### controlPlaneConfiguration.taints
-A list of taints to apply to the control plane nodes of the cluster.
-Replaces the default control plane taint, `node-role.kubernetes.io/master`.
-The default control plane components will tolerate the provided taints.

-Modifying the taints associated with the control plane configuration will cause new nodes to be rolled-out, replacing the existing nodes.

->**_NOTE:_** The taints provided will be used instead of the default control plane taint `node-role.kubernetes.io/master`.
-Any pods that you run on the control plane nodes must tolerate the taints you provide in the control plane configuration.
->

-### controlPlaneConfiguration.labels
-A list of labels to apply to the control plane nodes of the cluster.
-This is in addition to the labels that EKS Anywhere will add by default.

-Modifying the labels associated with the control plane configuration will cause new nodes to be rolled out, replacing the existing nodes.

 ### workerNodeGroupConfigurations (required)
 This takes in a list of node groups that you can define for your workers.
 You may define one or more worker node groups.